Individual Representation in Approval-Based Committee Voting: Preliminaries

+It is well-known that core stability implies EJR, which in turn implies PJR, which implies~JR \citep{ABC+16a,SFF+17aNEW}.
 All of these notions have in common that they consider a group of voters ``represented'' as long as at least one voter in the group is sufficiently represented.
 This point of view might be hard to justify in many contexts.
 In the following section, we present our approach to representation that takes into account every voter in a group individually.